Production capabilities for practical 3D printed parts.

 Printer capacity for contract manufacturing runs.

-Our production setup supports prototype samples, approved small-batch production, replacement parts, and repeat manufacturing work.
+Our 130+ printer production network supports prototype samples, approved small-batch production, larger batch programs, replacement parts, repeat manufacturing work, and domestic FDM production programs.
 The printers shown are just some of the machines available for contract manufacturing projects.

 Repeatable print runsApproved files can be organized for more consistent future reorders.